Q. How do I change my PSAR membership information (email, phone #, etc.)

-The REALTOR® Action Fund, also referred to as RAF is the way that PSAR raises money for our REALTOR® political action committee (PAC).
+The REALTOR® Action Fund, also referred to as RAF, is the way for PSAR to raise money for our REALTOR® Political Action Committee (PAC).
 The REALTOR® Action Fund raises money to promote the values, attitudes, and beliefs of organized real estate; every dollar is used to protect and advance REALTORS’® interests in government.
 Learn more at raf.car.org.

 The three principals for REALTORS® to get involved are: Vote, Act, and Contribute.